 If you, for some reason, decide against this, then I'd very much welcome a shortcut to minimize the window.
 Since Alt+F4 terminates the app and Ctrl+W closes the database, something else is needed to allow for quick keyboard interaction.

-#2 Updated by Felix Geyer about 2 years ago
+#2 Updated by Felix Geyer over 3 years ago

 Minimizing the application to the tray icon when you close it makes no sense to me.